JorelAli/mdBook-pagetoc/README.md

 - `sidebar.js`, which handles the scrolling and clicking for the table of contents

-- `style.js` which handles the styling
+- `style.css` which handles the styling

 - `theme/index.hbs`, which adds the following lines: